ariel-tchougang/aws-vpc-demo-isolated-island-and-bridge/README.md

 7. Launch 3 EC2 instances (Amazon Linux 2023, t3.micro)
 8. Create the EC2 Instance Connect Endpoint in **Private Subnet 2**
 9. Attach the appropriate security groups to EC2 instances and the EIC
+10. Create an IAM Role with S3ReadAccessOnly permission, and EC2 service as trusted entity
 ---

 ## ⚙️ Deploy via CloudFormation